 India is a huge country, and there are tonnes of famous (and fascinating) tourist destinations to visit.

-I ’ve put together a few of India’s most underrated destinations to help you make up your mind.
+I ’ve put together a few of the offbeat destinations in India to help you make up your mind.
 Plan your trips now…

 This beautiful beach on the Konkan coast boasts clean waters and a long, narrow stretch of sand.
 It’s a peaceful spot — so peaceful, in fact, that turtles have been known to hatch their eggs there.
 You might even spot dolphins playing in the sea.